caproto/caproto/doc/source/loggers.rst

     [D 15:19:14.136          client: 1079] [CLIENT] Context search-results processing loop has started.
     [D 15:19:14.137          client:  872] [CLIENT] Sending 6 SearchRequests

-To add logstash handler, you can submit logs to a centralized log database:
+The logging framework is not only limited to printing to the console, of course.
+For example, using Logstash - an open source tool for collecting, parsing, and storing logs to a centralized database for future use - is also straightforward.
+To send log messages to `<host>:<port>`, one might use the following:

 .. code-block:: python